 These contaminants, found in everyday products such as medicines, cosmetics, and in agricultural chemicals, interfere with normal biological processes by disrupting the hormonal (endocrine) systems that control growth, reproduction, and development in all vertebrate species, including fish and humans.
 The impact on human health is largely unknown.
 Many of these chemicals are not removed from drinking water by standard water treatment methods.

-Solution: Scientists are studying intersex fish, and, while the exact cause is up for debate, there are a few actions you can take now to help: keep plastics and trash out of our waterways by volunteering for cleanups; advocate for enhancements to wastewater treatment facilities; reduce the use of pesticides and herbicides; and install nature-based filtration solutions that capture and filter pollution before it gets to the river.
+Solutions: Scientists are studying intersex fish, and, while the exact cause is up for debate, there are a few actions you can take now to help: keep plastics and trash out of our waterways by reducing your consumption of single-use plastics, securing your trash and recycling, and volunteering for cleanups; advocate for enhancements to wastewater treatment facilities; reduce the use of pesticides and herbicides; and install nature-based filtration solutions that capture and filter pollution before it gets to the river.

 Fright #2: Invasive species